Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Results

+with $P_\text{rx}$ defined in~\eqref{eq:prx} and $\nu_{N_2} = \nu_2 \Brx$ is the power of the electrical AWGN within the ADC filter bandwidth $\Brx$; see~\eqref{eq:autocorr_n2}.
+The ADC filter removes a small portion of $Y'(t)$, and the samples are thus not sufficient statistics.
+To simplify, we choose $\nu_{N_2} = 1$.

 We run GVAMP with adaptive damping and variance annealing, see Sec.~\ref{subsec:adaptive-denoising}.
-In the initial iterations, the LMMSE denoiser assumes intermediate optical noise.
+In the initial iterations, the LMMSE denoiser assumes the presence of intermediate optical noise.
 At iteration $n_\text{trig}$, the optical noise variance is fixed to $\nu_{N_1} = 1.5\%$ to support convergence.
 This is especially useful at high SNR.
 For the output denoiser expressions for electrical noise \eqref{eq:z_den_mean_final}-\eqref{eq:z_den_var_final}, we use the saddle point approximation in Appendix~\ref{appendix-saddle_point}.

 Fig.~\ref{fig:vamp_el_rates} shows AIRs for $S=4$ SIC stages and $M$-ASK, $M \in\{4,8,16,32,64\}$, $L_\text{fib}=\SI{4}{\kilo\meter}$ and $o=0.2$.
 We plot the rates for $M=64$ and state-of-the-art systems using $o=1$, but omit smaller modulation orders due to similar behavior.
-Using $o=0.2$ gains up to $\approx \SI{3}{dB}$ over $o = 1$ with $64$-ASK when operating at $\approx 85$\% of the maximum rate.
+Using $o=0.2$ gains up to $\approx\SI{3}{dB}$ over $o = 1$ with $64$-ASK when operating at $\approx 85$\% of the maximum rate.
 Equivalently, $o=0.2$ gains $\approx\SI{0.9}{bpcu}$ over $o=1$ at an SNR of \SI{17}{dB}.
 For $o=0.2$, the EXIT predictions are within a gap of $\SI{0.4}{dB}$ over the entire SNR range.
 For $o=1$, the predictions are less accurate and show a gap of $\SI{0.7}{dB}$ at high SNR.
-Fig.~\ref{fig:vamp_opt_rates_stage} compares the SIC rates for $\ell = 1,2,3,4$ for $64$-ASK-$0.2$ and their EXIT predictions.
+Fig.~\ref{fig:vamp_el_rates_stage} compares the SIC rates for $\ell = 1,2,3,4$ for $64$-ASK-$0.2$ and their EXIT predictions.
 SIC improves the rates substantially, as higher SIC stages gain over SDD ($\ell = 1$).
 The EXIT predictions for $\ell \geq 2$ agree well with the simulations.

-Fig.~\ref{fig:subfig_contour_el_noise} shows $S=4$ rates versus the offset $o$ and fiber length $L_\text{fib}$ for an electrical SNR of $\SI{8}{dB}$ and $\SI{14}{dB}$.
-A small offset $o$ between $0.15$ and $0.2$ achieves the maximum rate for fibers longer than $\approx \SI{2}{\kilo\meter}$ and assists GVAMP.
+Fig.~\ref{fig:subfig_contour_el_noise} shows $S=4$ rates for different offsets $o$ and fiber lengths $L_\text{fib}$ for an SNR of $\SI{8}{dB}$ and $\SI{14}{dB}$.
+A small offset $o$ between $0.15$ and $0.2$ achieves the maximum rate for fibers longer than $\approx\SI{2}{\kilo\meter}$ and assists GVAMP.
 The plot suggests that beyond $\SI{2}{\kilo\meter}$, the rates are roughly invariant to fiber length and change only with $o$.
 One should choose a small offset $o\approx 0.2$ to operate efficiently.
-One can omit precoding for points above the red dashed line, as the rate loss is less than $\SI{0.1}{bpcu}$.
+One can omit precoding for points above the red dotted line, as the rate loss is less than $\SI{0.1}{bpcu}$.